Beta Israel: Prayer Houses

 The centre of life was in the Mesgid, the word Mesgid comes from the word "worship", the word was also used by the ancient Jews of the Elephantine as the term for the synagogue.
 In a mosque in the town of Tan'am in the eastern Sana'a Governorate of Yemen, where a Jewish community had existed since the destruction of the Second Temple, a pillar in secondary use was found engraved with the inscription "Amen, Amen, and this house will be a place of worship" in letters in the Sabaic language.
 Researchers Walter Müller and Wolf Leslau concluded from this that the word Mesgid, derived from the root Sged, which means bow in Aramaic, with the meaning of a house.
-The word has no connection with the Arabic Masjid which refers to a mosque.
-Other names for the Mesgid was also called bet meqdas(Holy house) or the ṣalot bet (Prayer house).
+The word is related to Arabic Masjid which refers to a mosque.
+Other names for the Mesgid was also called bet meqdas (Holy house) or the ṣalot bet (Prayer house).
 Before entering the mesgid, it was to remove the shoes before entering, a custom that was practiced by Jews in ancient times.
 There were also no chair's in the mesgid, and people laid carpets and sat on the floor. though this practice is no longer in use today, many non-Ashkenazic communities sat on the floor in the synagogue.
 The Rambam also provided similar insight in his Mishneh Torah that this was the common practice amongst Eastern Jews.

 Calendar

 The Beta Israel calendar is a lunar calendar of 12 months, each 29 or 30 days alternately.
 Every four years, there is a leap year which adds a full month (30 days).
 The calendar is a combination of the ancient calendar of Alexandrian Jewry, Book of Jubilees, Book of Enoch, and the Ethiopian calendar.
-The years are counted according to the counting of Kushta: "1571 to the Christians 7071 to the Gyptians, and 6642 to the Hebrews"; according to this counting, the year 5771 (ה'תשע"א) in the Rabbinical Hebrew calendar is the year 7082 in this calendar.
+The years are counted according to the counting of Kushta: "1571 to the Christians 7071 to the Gyptians, and 6642 to the Hebrews"; According to this counting, the year 5786 (ה'תשע"א) in the Rabbinical Hebrew calendar is the year 7097 in this calendar.
 The monthly calendar are in Hebrew and are consistent with the Rabbinic calendar and holidays fall in line with the Rabbinic calendar than the Ethiopic calendar.

 A Pentecontad calendar, an ancient calendar that is attested in the Dead Sea Scrolls, is still in use among the Ethiopian Jews.
 In this calendar, each fifty-day period is made up of seven weeks of seven days, then an extra fiftieth day, known as the atzeret (meaning "assembly" or "day of assembly" in Hebrew).

 According to this Beta Israel tradition:"The Sabbaths are divided into cycles of seven.
 A special prayer, is recited at sunset and reflects the particular characteristics of each Sabbath.
 The seventh Sabbath, the Legatä Sänbät, is the holiest of all, and there are extra prayers, festivities and a special sanctification service."